paritytech/DevEx-DevRel/GITPOD_README.md

    **Important**: Choose "Continue in Browser" instead of "Open in Desktop" when prompted.

-2. **Automatic Setup**:
+2. **Interactive Setup**:
-   - Gitpod will automatically set up a Hardhat project by default
+   - When the workspace opens, you'll be prompted to choose between:
+     - **Hardhat** (Option h): JavaScript/TypeScript based development
+     - **Foundry** (Option f): Rust/Solidity based development
-   - You'll be prompted to enter a private key or generate a new one
+   - You'll then be prompted to enter a private key or generate a new one
-   - All dependencies and tools are pre-installed
+   - All dependencies and tools will be installed automatically

 3. **Get Test Tokens**:
    Visit [Paseo Smart Contract faucet](https://faucet.polkadot.io/?parachain=1111) and paste your EVM address.